sendsmaily/Sendsmaily-Sync-for-Magento/README.md

 3. Insert your Smaily API authentication information and press `Save Config` to get started
 4. To enable customer synchronization select `Enabled` &rarr; `Yes` status in Customer synchronization settings
 5. Select fields you would like to sync and frequency
-6. To collect subscribers directly to Smaily from newsletter form select `Enabled` &rarr; `Yes` status in Newsletter form section.
+6. To send welcome/goodbye emails to subscribers select `Enabled` &rarr; `Yes` status in Subscriber welcome/goodbye emails form section.
-7. We recommend you to use CAPTCHA and you can enable built-in google reCAPTCHA by selecting `Enabled` &rarr; `Yes` status in Enable CAPTCHA field.
+7. We recommend you to use CAPTCHA and you can enable built-in google reCAPTCHA for newsletter form by selecting `Enabled` &rarr; `Yes` status in Enable CAPTCHA field.

 ## RSS-feed